 Review all codes and requirements for unit condensate drainage.
-A clear, flexible PVC drain hose (3/4" ID, 1" OD) extends from the drain pan in the upper section of the unit and extends down to the unit base.
-An opening is supplied towards the back of the unit base for the drain hose to pass through, and the hose extends 1" to 2" below the unit base.
+A clear, flexible PVC drain hose (3/4" ID, 1" OD) is coiled in the unit for shipping and must be routed through one of the provided knockouts before unit startup.
+Before routing the drain line, install the provided 1.5" universal bushing in the knockout opening to protect the drain line from abrasion.
+This will be located in the bottom of the unit control panel.
+The Bard AGRI-TEC unit includes a knockout in the unit back above the unit supply to allow the drain line to be routed into the building for condensate collection systems.
+A second knockout option is also supplied towards the back of the condenser partition, with a corresponding hole in the unit base for the drain hose to pass through.
+In this configuration, the hose will extend 1" to 2" below the unit base.
 Water removed from the indoor air (condensate) will be expelled from the unit in large amounts during cooling operation through the hose.
-Units running in cooling operation in cold outdoor below freezing conditions can cause the condensate to freeze after leaving the drain hose.
+Units running in cooling operation in cold outdoor (below freezing) conditions can cause the condensate to freeze after leaving the drain hose.
 In the event the drain hose is connected to a drain system of some type, it must be an open or vented type system to ensure proper drainage throughout seasonal use.